nipy/nipy/doc/devel/install/windows_scipy_build.rst

 but should theoretically work on other Windows platforms.
 It also used Python 2.5.

-Ideally, a big chunk of this wiki should move to the scipy/numpy site.
+Ideally, a big chunk of this page should move to the scipy/numpy site.
 And also ideally should become a single script.
 But it's also good to know exactly how you got there.